Disability Awareness Sunday

 Purple background with title that reads this year's theme is 'Respect'

-Participating goes far beyond the third Sunday of June, it is a life-long opportunity to commit to learning about disabilities, how they affect fellow believers, and encourage each other in our faith, despite our circumstances.
+Disability awareness is a life-long opportunity to commit to learning about disabilities, and how they affect fellow believers.
+It is a reminder to encourage each other in our faith, despite our circumstances.